 The Network Rail, passenger, charter and freight RU benchmark targets are set at realistic but challenging levels for all parties.
 If Network Rail and RUs perform at their respective benchmark levels then no Schedule 8 payments are made.
-The freight operator benchmark is based on average freight performance and is common to all freight RUs.
-The charter operator benchmark is also based on average charter performance, and is common to all charter RUs.
+The freight operator benchmark is based on average historic freight performance, adjusted for expected network traffic growth over the control period which makes the historic performance more difficult to achieve, and is common to all freight RUs.
+The charter operator benchmark is also based on average charter performance, adjusted for expected network traffic growth over the control period, which makes the historic performance more difficult to achieve and is common to all charter RUs.